43081j/eslint-plugin-lit/docs/rules/attribute-names.md

 Further, camelCase names should ideally be exposed as kebab-case attributes.

-If you want to force attribute to be exact styled version of property, consider using `style` option.

 ## Rule Details

 This rule enforces that all lit properties have equivalent lower case attributes